ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-sahib-domain-verification-techniques.md

 --- abstract

-Verification of ownership of domains in the Domain Name System (DNS) {{RFC1034}} {{RFC1035}} often relies on adding or editing DNS records within the domain.
+Many services on the Internet need to verify ownership or control of domains in the Domain Name System (DNS) {{RFC1034}} {{RFC1035}}.
+This verification often relies on adding or editing DNS records within the domain.
 This document surveys various techniques in wide use today, the pros and cons of each, and possible improvements.

 --- middle